Jeep Liberty (KK)

-The Jeep Liberty (KK), or Jeep Cherokee (KK) outside North America, is a compact SUV that was manufactured by Jeep and Introduced in 2008 as a successor to the first generation Liberty (KJ).
-The Liberty features unibody-construction and was assembled at the Toledo North Assembly Plant in the United States and other countries including Egypt and Venezuela.
-In 2010 Jeep estimated that 70% of Liberty buyers were first time Jeep owners.
+The Jeep Liberty (KK), or Jeep Cherokee (KK) outside North America, is a compact SUV that was manufactured by Jeep.
+Introduced in 2008 as a successor to the first generation Liberty (KJ).
+The Liberty features unibody construction and was assembled at the Toledo North Assembly Plant in the United States and other countries, including Egypt and Venezuela.
+In 2010, Jeep estimated that 70% of Liberty buyers were first-time Jeep owners.

 Description

 The Jeep Liberty received a complete redesign for the 2008 model year with a more boxy and utilitarian look, like that of the 2007 Dodge Nitro, the latter of which lasted until its final production in December 2011.
 The 2008 Liberty debuted at the 2007 New York International Auto Show.

-With the smaller Patriot and Compass crossover SUVs now available to cater to MPG-conscious buyers, the four-cylinder diesel engine was dropped from the Liberty's offerings.
+With the smaller Patriot and Compass crossover SUVs becoming available to cater to MPG-conscious buyers, the four-cylinder diesel engine was dropped from the Liberty's offerings.
 The iron-block, aluminum-head V6 was the only engine available for 2008.
 Towing capacity was 5000 lb.
 Jeep discontinued the Liberty CRD for the American market because it would not meet tougher 2007 emissions standards for diesel engines.
-Between 2008 and 2010 the Jeep Liberty KK was sold in the European market with a 2.8 L diesel engine producing 175 hp and 302–339 lb ft of torque.
-The Inline 4 cylinder turbo diesel engine is manufactured by Italian diesel engine manufacture VM Motori.
+Between 2008 and 2010, the Jeep Liberty KK was sold in the European market with a 2.8 L diesel engine producing 175 hp and 302–339 lb ft of torque.
+The Inline 4-cylinder turbo diesel engine is manufactured by Italian diesel engine manufacturer VM Motori.

 Transmission choices were both carry-overs: a six-speed manual or a four-speed automatic.
 Standard equipment included electronic stability control with roll mitigation, traction control, and anti-lock brakes with brake assist.
 New Features included standard side airbags.
 Optional features are rain-sensing wipers, Sirius Satellite Radio, Bluetooth, a navigation system, and the MyGig entertainment system, complete with a 30GB hard drive.

 Two models were offered initially, the base "Sport" and a higher-trimmed "Limited."
-Wheel choices included several 16-, 17- and 18-inch designs.
+Wheel choices included several 16-, 17-, and 18-inch designs.
 Among the more distinctive features was the Sky Slider, a power roof made from "reinforced acrylic cloth" over the front and rear seats.
 The Sky Slider retracted to an 60 in by 30 in opening that was the largest in its class.
 Jeep claimed that the idea behind the Sky Slider was to give consumers the open-air feeling from previous Jeep models while maintaining the rigidity and safety of a sturdy frame.

 The 2009 Liberty appearance was unchanged from the 2008 models.
 Upgrades included stiffer rear axle shafts and re-tuned springs, shocks, anti-roll bars, steering gear valve, low rollback brake calipers, and a revised brake pedal ratio.
-The six-speed manual transmission was dropped, and the four-speed automatic was now standard.
+The six-speed manual transmission was dropped, and the four-speed automatic became standard.